fb

 A marketing infrastructure is the systems and processes businesses use to constantly bring in new leads, follow up with, nurture, and convert them into raving fan customers.

-And it’s the reason why some businesses get a constant flow of leads and prospects while others struggle to get any.
+And it’s the reason why some businesses get a constant flow of and prospects while others struggle to get any leads and prospects while others struggle to get any.

 There are four vital components of a successful marketing infrastructure.